S3 Storage

 Section titled “How It Works”- New uploads go to S3 when configured

-- Existing attachments stored in NATS continue to work — Chatto checks both backends when serving files
+- Existing attachments stored in NATS continue to work — each asset remembers which backend stores its bytes

 - URLs don’t change — the storage backend is an internal detail; asset URLs always use the same format